 Aspirin sensitive asthma occurs in <1% of patients and is more common in women than men.
 Typically, patients are in their 30s when they notice the onset of this condition.
 Patients who have severe asthma are more likely to be aspirin sensitive than patients with mild asthma.
 Similarly, patients with polyps and asthma are more likely to be aspirin sensitive than are patients with just nasal polyps.

 Why an individual becomes sensitive to aspirin is not completely understood.
-Some advocate that patients develop an "allergy" to aspirin; however, the allergy to aspirin is not the same as allergies to dust mites, cats, dogs, or pollen per se.
-Others believe sensitivity to aspirin results from a defect in certain chemical pathways that produce inflammatory chemicals in the body.
-Some belive there are genetic causes.
+Some scientists believe that patients develop an "allergy" to aspirin; however, the allergy to aspirin is not the same as allergies to dust mites, cats, dogs, or pollen.
+Others believe sensitivity to aspirin results from a problem in certain chemical pathways that produce inflammatory chemicals in the body.
+Some believe there are genetic causes.

 A thorough history and examination is required to diagnose patients with aspirin sensitivity.
-Patients with severe asthma, chronic sinusitis, nasal polyps and previous problems taking aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may have aspirin sensitivty.
+Patients with severe asthma, chronic sinusitis, nasal polyps and previous problems taking aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, Advil, Motrin, Aleve and drugs such as those may have aspirin sensitivity.

 Treatment of aspirin sensitivity begins with education and establishing a list of drugs that contain aspirin or NSAIDs.
-In patients with rhinosinusitis and nasal polyps, endoscopic sinus surgery may help certain patients whose asthma is worsened by their nasal problems.
+In patients with rhinosinusitis (another term for sinusitis) and nasal polyps, endoscopic sinus surgery may help certain patients whose asthma is worsened by their nasal problems.
 After surgery is performed, it is often helpful to perform "aspirin desensitization."

-Aspirin desensitization is usually performed with oral administration of aspirin.
+Aspirin desensitization is usually performed with oral administration of aspirin (taking aspirin by mouth).
 This begins at very small doses until a patient is able to tolerate 650mg of aspirin.
+(The typical amount in one tablet of aspirin is 325mg).
 The best results in some studies have been seen when patients are taking up to 1300mg daily (650mg twice daily).
 Some studies suggest that lower doses may be as effective.

-Aspirin sensitivity is uncommon, but when present can cause significant morbidity to patients.
-Aspirin sensivity is diagnosed by your rhinologist or allergist/immunonologist.
+Aspirin sensitivity is uncommon, but when present can cause significant problems for patients.
+Aspirin sensitivity is diagnosed by your rhinologist or allergist/immunonologist.
 Treatment typically involves education, sinus surgery, and aspirin desensitization.